anchapin/openstudio-mcp/README.md

 ### Standalone Application

-The OpenStudio MCP Server can be installed as a standalone application:
+OpenStudio MCP can be installed as a standalone application:

 #### Windows
 ```powershell